 If no pose_prior_ids are provided, all pose priors belonging to the requested template_ids are returned.
-If no template_ids are provided, all pose priors with the requested delete_pose_priors
+If no template_ids are provided, all pose priors with the requested pose_prior_ids are returned.
+If neither IDs are provided, all configured pose priors are returned.